YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/README.md

 - _Go to your computer's command line_
    - Clone the new repository localy.
 [Additional info from GitHub on how to do.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
    - Goto to the root of the template on your computer
-   - Install MkDoc folloeing their [Instructions](https://www.mkdocs.org/#installation)
+   - Install MkDoc following their [Instructions](https://www.mkdocs.org/#installation)
    - To see a preview of your documents run `mkdocs serve`
    - Customize this template by editing the files in the `docs/` folder to meeet your Tool/App needs
    - Adjust the navigation by editing the  `mkdocs.yml` file found in the root folder of the template